dgtized/stack-mitosis/README.md

 [![CircleCI](https://circleci.com/gh/dgtized/stack-mitosis.svg?style=svg)](https://circleci.com/gh/dgtized/stack-mitosis)

-Clone and redeploy an AWS RDS instance to propagate a production dataset to downstream environments like staging or demo.
-This allows staging to maintain data parity with production in a throw-away environment.
+Clone an AWS RDS database to propagate production data into downstream environments like staging or demo.
+This allows disposable environments to maintain data parity with production.

+To make an analogy with git, stack-mitosis enables forked environments to periodically reset their database contents to match the contents of production.

 ## Process